HamaJjigae/javawordtracker/readMe.txt

 WordTracker is a Java application that processes a text file to track the occurrences and locations of words.
 It supports various formats and serializes the results for future use.
+Future use storage is done through flattening data into a bst and then unflattening the WordData object for use after conversion.

 Different Output Formats:
 pf: plain format, shows words and the files they are in.